syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/positions.md

 # Floating Action Button Positions

 The floating action button can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Target) using the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Position) property.
-If the `target` is not defined, then FAB is positioned based on the browser viewport.
+If the `Target` is not defined, then FAB is positioned based on the browser viewport.

 The position values of Floating Action Button are as follows: